 The chandeliers are the stand-out highlight of the lobby décor, custom-made from Murano glass, manufactured by the well-known company Masiero and sized one-and-a-half times larger than usual.
 The glow from the grand chandeliers enhances the surrounding wall of mirrors with its vintage frames.

-The hotel boast with 227 rooms and suites.
+The Baltschug Kempinski boasts 227 rooms and suites.
 The 57 entry-level Superior rooms (35-40 sqm) overlook surrounding streets or the inner atrium function space.
-All rooms have a good-sized working desk, flatscreen TVs, in-room safes, direct-dial satellite telephones with voicemail, in-house mobile phones, high-speed wifi internet access, iPod docking stations, fax and PC connections.
-The 95 Deluxe rooms (37-47 sqm) are slightly larger, are in red and beige and have views of the Kremlin, Red Square and St Basil’s Cathedral.
+All rooms have a good-sized working desk, flatscreen TVs, in-room safes, direct-dial satellite telephones with voicemail, in-house mobile phones, high-speed wifi internet access, iPod docking stations, fax, and PC connections.
+The 95 Deluxe rooms (37-47 sqm) are slightly larger, are in red and beige, and have views of the Kremlin, Red Square, and St Basil’s Cathedral.

-The cosy and friendly Lobby Lounge bar offers a great selection of puddings, beverages and exquisite drinks.
+The cozy and friendly Lobby Lounge bar offers a great selection of puddings, beverages, and exquisite drinks.

-As well as excellent jogging trails along the river, the Hotel has a swimming pool, small fitness centre ( 7 am- 11 pm), a whirlpool, and men’s and women’s saunas in its basement.
-It also has a beauty centre on the second floor with hairdressing by La Biosthetique and face and body treatments using cosmetics by Sothys.
-New to the Hotel is the Truefitt & Hill barbershop on the ground floor, which offers shaving, manicure and haircuts for gentlemen.
+As well as excellent jogging trails along the river, the Hotel has a swimming pool, a small fitness center ( 7 am- 11 pm), a whirlpool, and men’s and women’s saunas in its basement.
+It also has a beauty center on the second floor with hairdressing by La Biosthetique and face and body treatments using cosmetics by Sothys.
+New to the Hotel is the Truefitt & Hill barbershop on the ground floor, which offers shaving, manicure, and haircuts for gentlemen.